DylanCS1/s1_manager/README.md

 ### Export Activity Log

 Search and Export the Activity log.
-> Search is not Case Sensitive
-> Exported results are contrained by the FROM and TO dates, but not the search term.
+> Currently, the exported results are contrained by the FROM and TO dates, not the search term.
+To see search results, refer to the s1_manager.log
+> This can take a very long time depending on the number of events to fetch.
+If 10,000 or fewer entries are needed, it is recommended instead to export to CSV from the Management Console as that is much faster.

 Process:
-1. Input a FROM and TO date in the format of yyyy-mm-dd
+1. Input a **FROM** and **TO** date in the format of *yyyy-mm-dd*
 2. Input a search term (string)
+> Search is not Case Sensitive.
-3. Click Search to see filtered results
+3. Click **Search** to see filtered results
-4. Click Export to save all results to CSV
+4. Click **Export** to save all Activity results for the given timeframe to CSV

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Export Endpoints

-Export the list of Agents in the SentinelOne console to CSV or XLSX.
+Export Endpoint details in the SentinelOne console to CSV or XLSX.
+> This can take a very long time if there are in excess of 10,000 endpoints.
+It is recommended instead to export to CSV from the Management Console, as that is much faster and can handle up to 300,000 endpoints.

 <p align="right">(<a href="#top">back to top</a>)</p>